 Additional Information: Public Transportation In Palestine

-Palestine does not have a train or bus service, so the only means of transportation here is by private or shared taxi.
+Palestine does not have a train or bus service, so the only means of transportation here are private or shared taxis.
 Intercity shared taxi services are relatively convenient, so you don’t need to worry about it.
 Many cabs leave the central bus stations frequently.
 Prices for shared taxi service from Hebron are as follows per person:

 • Ramallah – 28 shekels